 4 Season Sunroom Makeover with Grand Mountain Views

-The wallpapering is now complete and you can see it all in the post, 3 Wallpaper Bedroom Designs Emblematic of a Cozy Vermont Inn.
+The wallpapering is complete; you can see it all in this 3 Wallpaper Bedroom Designs Emblematic of a Cozy Vermont Inn post.

 Spray Painting Interior Tip

-One thing about choosing to spray paint your home’s interior, it’s oh-so dusty!
+One thing about spray painting your home’s interior is that it’s oh-so dusty!
 Even though everything is wrapped and protected, it does require a pretty major cleanup at the end.

-Once the slipcovers were fresh and clean I positioned the sectional sofa facing outward towards the window’s view.
+Once the slipcovers were fresh and clean, I positioned the sectional sofa facing outward and towards the window’s view.

 Sunroom Rug Choice